 How to change fonts on your iPhone or iPad

-Installing fonts on an iPhone or iPad is a bit of an anti-climatic thing at the moment because, as I said, there are only three apps that iOS currently officially recognizes custom fonts on.
-That’s their office suite — Pages, Numbers, and Keynote.
-Anything else, such as iMessage, Notes, or a third-party app like WhatsApp, will not find those fonts.
-They will use the default system font, which currently cannot be changed.
+Installing fonts on an iPhone or iPad is a bit of an anti-climatic thing at the moment because, as we said, they’ll only appear in documents, mainly Apple’s Pages, Numbers, and Keynote.
+Anything else — such as Messages, Notes, or a third-party app like WhatsApp — won’t see them, never mind changing system-level aesthetics.
+In those cases you’re stuck with default system fonts.

 - Open Pages, Numbers, or Keynote on your iPhone or iPad.
-Highlight the text you want to change the font for.
+Highlight the text you want to change.

 - You can find the font list by tapping the paintbrush icon at the top of the screen.